vishal-chandra/AspenGrapher/README.md

 # AspenGrapher
 An application to track grades posted on Follett Aspen over a period of time. <br />
+## How It Works
-* Scrapes the Aspen webpage periodically using a set of given login information to collect data.
+* AspenGrapher scrapes the Aspen webpage periodically using a set of given login information to collect data.
-* A graph can be created from the collected data at any time and stored as a png image like the one below
+* A graph can be created from the collected data at any time and stored as a png image
+## Example Output
 <img src="gradePlot.png" width=800>

 # Install Dependencies